MOOCdb/MOOCdbDocs/docs/LabelMe-Text.rst

--For this project I ran Ruby using RVM, so then run
+For this project I ran Ruby using RVM, so then run

 .. code-block:: phyton